sudomatt/sudomatt.github.io/_posts/2019-10-01-Robo Brains.md

 Transistors (labeled NPN and PNP) are effectively electronically controlled light switches.
 When Q1 and Q4 are connected, and Q2 and Q3 are disconnected, voltage flows from the + end of the motor to the - end running it in forward mode.
 When Q2 and Q3 are connected, and Q1 and Q4 are disconnected, this runs the motor in reverse mode because voltage is flowing from the - end of the motor to the + end.
 This means to control a motor we just need to 4 pins to control Q1 Q2 Q3 and Q4.

 The leechbot board comes preloaded with an Arduino Bootloader, preprogrammed, and ready for controlling the weird bot of your dreams slash nightmares.
-For $40, you too can hook up to a furby and have your own little demon running around in $20 minutes.
+For $40, you too can hook up to a Furby and have your own little demon running around in $20 minutes.

 <b><u>Installation</u></b>
-1. Plug the provided lithium ion battery into the board at the terminal labled BAT.
+1. Plug the provided lithium ion battery into the board at the terminal labeled BAT.

 2. Turn on the bluefruit app and look for the device labeled leechbot followed by some number.
 Click connect.